varigence/docs/bimlflex/trial-process/modeling-of-source-metadata.md

 | Connection | Object | ColumnName | DataType | Length | Precision | Scale | Ordinal | ChangeType | IsPrimaryKey | IsBusinessKey | IsAltBusinessKey | IsIdentity | IsNullable | IsNotPersistent | ExcludeFromModel | ModelOverrideName | ModelGrouping | ModelReference | DataTypeMapping | DefaultValue | SqlExpression | SsisExpression | IsDerived | SolveOrder | ReferenceTable | ReferenceColumnName |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | AdventureWorksLT | SalesLT.ProductModelProductDescription | Culture_BK | String | 100 |  |  | 7000 | Type 1 |  |  |  |  |  | Y |  |  |  | Culture |  |  |  | FlexToBk(Culture) | Y | 0 | AdventureWorksLT.SalesLT.Culture | Culture_BK |

+The `ProductModelProductDescription` Object needs a main Business Key of its own to uniquely identify rows.
+The originally created Business Key included references to the `ProductModel` and `ProductDescription` tables.
+As the Culture Key has been added, include it in the SSIS Expression and the FlexToBk function.

+Update the `ProductModelProductDescription_BK` column in the `SalesLT.ProductModelProductDescription` Object to use the below updated `SsisExpression`:

+`FlexToBk(@@rs,ProductModelID,ProductDescriptionID,Culture)`

 The metadata Objects has now been expanded with 3 new derived objects using different approaches.